Home Contact Links Bookmark this site

 3. It is pretended that the new theory was known all along

-The trouble is, many a true word is spoken in jest, and right now we seem to be somewhere betweens stages 1 and 2, with the occasional foray into 3.
+The trouble is, many a true word is spoken in jest, and right now we seem to be somewhere between stages 1 and 2, with the occasional foray into 3.
 For how much longer can the importance of Cosmical Electrodynamics be overlooked?

 "Ideas needed: The hunt for a theory of everything is going nowhere fast."
 Headline, New Scientist, 10th December 2005